Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

 - Define value (e.g. identifying the needs, positioning the offers).

-- Provide value (e.g. products/services development, defining the price, selecting and chose the distribution channels).
+- Provide value (e.g. products/services development, defining the price, selecting and choosing the distribution channels).

-- Communicate value (e.g. sales force messages, promotion, advertising, PR, media planning).
+- Communicate value (e.g. sales force messages, promotion, advertizing, PR, media planning).

-While port authorities deal with a multitude of public and private stakeholders, frequently dispersed over a wide geographic space, who exercise a multi-directional influence their action.
+Port authorities deal with a multitude of public and private stakeholders, frequently dispersed over a wide geographic space, who exercise a multi-directional influence on their action.
 The borderless nature of modern supply chains and port clusters evolution have their own implications for port marketing strategies:

 - It is rarely the case that actors operate or develop alone within the port cluster.
 Irrespective of size, the bundling of operations and the clustering of activities facing related issues by endorsing a collective action logic is essential, irrespective of the market niche.

 - Even though port authorities are physically bounded in their own territorial jurisdiction, they deal with players in distant and multiple locations.
 They want to influence their behavior and generate business opportunities.
 This occurs regardless of any physically limited extension of port operations or the intrinsic normative limitations of port authorities.

 - The fuzzy geography of the decisional chains of some stakeholders, such as multinational corporations, might interact with port authorities through multiple decisional units based in geographically distant locations.
 The existence of multi-layered decisional units (i.e., local offices, national branches, regional and global headquarters) complicates marketing interactions, given diverse representatives within the same multinational corporation.